Frida Kahlo Museum: History

 Frida Kahlo was born in this house in 1907, and it remained her family home throughout her life.
 She spent her last thirteen years of it here as well.
 Frida was the daughter of Wilhelm (Guillermo) Kahlo, who immigrated from Europe to Mexico and native Mexican Matilde Calderón y González.
 Frida spent her childhood in this house.
-She stated that during the Mexican Revolution, her mother would open the windows of this house in order to donate supplies to the Zapata army when it was in the area in 1913.
+She stated that during the Mexican Revolution, her mother would open the windows of this house to donate supplies to the Zapata army when it was in the area in 1913.
 She also spent large amount of time in the house convalescing, first in 1918 when she was struck with polio which would leave one leg shorter than the other.
 When she was 18, a trolley accident left her badly mangled.
 She spent about two years confined to her bed in casts and orthopedic devices.
 It was then she began to paint as a way to pass the time.
 One of the works from this time has Frida on what appears to be a stretcher, her body bandaged and located to the side of this house.

 Frida met Diego Rivera while he was painting murals at the Secretaria de Educacion Publica building and invited him to the Casa Azul to see her work.
 Rivera soon began to be a regular visitor to the house.
 Other notable artists followed, making the house one of the area's meeting places.
 After marrying Rivera, Frida moved from her childhood home to an apartment on Paseo de la Reforma, but Rivera paid off the family's mortgage on the Casa Azul.
 For most of the 1930s, Frida lived in other places in Mexico City or abroad, but visited her family in the home frequently and it appears in a painting done in 1936 called Mis abuelos, mis padres y yo also called Arbol genealógico.

 Because of intervention by Kahlo and Rivera, Russian Leon Trotsky obtained asylum in Mexico.
 Trotsky and his wife, Natalia Sedova, were first housed in La Casa Azul starting in January 1937.
 The windows facing the street were closed in with adobe bricks for Trotsky's safety as he was under a death sentence from Stalin.
 A high wall was built between this house and the adjoining one as well.
 From January 1937 to April 1939, Trotsky lived and worked here, writing treatises such as Su moral y la nuestra and his regular political articles.
 This would often cause security problems in the area, due to the hostility of Trotsky's political enemies.
 During all of this time, the house continued to be a meeting place for intellectuals, especially those associated with Communism.
 In April 1939, Trotsky and Sedova left the Blue House after Trotsky had a falling out with Rivera over ideology and Rivera's criticism of Trotsky's writings, moving to a nearby house on Viena Street.